Friday August 11, 2017

 By now the number should’ve been a jinx.
-Allie Clark took it on in ‘47 and played 24 games for the Yanks, then was traded to Cleveland in the off-season.
+Allie Clark took it on in ‘47 and played 24 games, then was traded to Cleveland in the off-season.
 That’s how, in ‘48, it wound up on the back of Cliff Mapes, a rookie outfielder.
-Except the Yankees threw itself that party for the silver anniversary of its stadium, not to mention its first championship (they’d won 11 by then), where it planned to finally retire Ruth's number.
-Here's how big of a deal that wasn‘t.
+Except the Yankees threw itself that party for the silver anniversary of its stadium, as well as its first championship (they’d won 11 by then), and that was when they planned to finally retire Ruth's number.
+BTW: Here's how big of a deal that wasn‘t.
 This is the report in the May 25, 1948 New York Times, and it’s buried on pg.
 34, lost amid the box scores:

 But back to Mapes.
 To replace his No. 3, he—as A-Rod would do in the 21st century—just added a “1” and went with 13.
 The following year, maybe figuring that 13 was unlucky, he chose No. 7.
 Which he kept through the ‘51 season, by which time he was in a limited role, coming to the plate as a left-handed specialist.
 Then a few things happened.
 In early July, rookie Mickey Mantle, of whom such great things were expected that he had been given No. 6—signaling that the Yankees expected him to be next in line after Ruth (3), Gehrig (4), and DiMaggio (5)—was sent to the minors for seasoning.
-By the time Mantle returned in August, Mapes had been traded to St. Louis, and Mantle, figuring the No. 6 was a jinx for him, or put too much pressure on him, took Mapes’ No. 7.
+By the time Mantle returned in August, Mapes had been traded to St. Louis, and Mantle, figuring the No. 6 was a jinx, took Mapes’ No. 7.
 Which he wore until the Yankees retired it on Mickey Mantle Day: June 8, 1969.

 So that's why we talk about Mapes when we talk about retired numbers: When he died in 1996, the fact that he shared numbers with Ruth and Mantle was the primary focus of his two-paragraph New York Times obit.
 Almost nothing else was mentioned.

-But you know what the Times inexplicably left off?
-Mapes wore the number of yet another Hall of Fame icon of baseball.
+But you know what the Times left off?
+Mapes wore the number of yet another Hall of Fame icon.
 In his last season in the Majors, with the Detroit Tigers, Mapes wore No. 5, which, throughout most of the ‘30s and ’40s had been the number for the original “Hammerin' Hank,” Tigers slugger Hank Greenberg.
-What was his number still doing around in 1952?
+What was his number still doing un-retired in 1952?
 Well, the Tigers were late comers in the retiring-numbers biz.
 In fact, they were the 13th of the original 16 teams to retire a number—Al Kaline's No. 6 in 1980.
-By that point, the Yankees had retired nine numbers, the Dodgers six, and three expansion teams (Astros, Brewers, Mets) had gotten in the game.
+By that point, the Yankees had retired nine numbers, the Dodgers six, and three expansion teams (Astros, Brewers, Mets) had gotten in the act.
 The Tigers didn't get around to retiring Greenberg's number (along with teammate Charlie Gehringer) until 1984—two years before his death at age 75.

 So there you have it: the retired numbers of Ruth, Mantle and Greenberg, all on the back of Cliff Mapes.

 Or is that it?
-As mentioned, Mapes' No. 13 was later worn by Alex Rodriguez, one of the greatest players of all time, if not exactly one of the most beloved of all time.
+As mentioned, Mapes' No. 13 was later worn by Alex Rodriguez, one of the greatest players of all time, if not exactly the most beloved.
 A lot will have to be forgiven before the Yanks ever retire it, but it could happen.
 Meanwhile, the fifth number Mapes wore, No. 46 for the St. Louis Browns, who later became the Baltimore Orioles, was worn by popular O's pitcher Mike Flanagan.

-I‘ve looked for others that might’ve shared the number of more, or as many, baseball immortals, but no one comes close to Mapes.
-He's the Forrest Gump of baseball.
+I‘ve looked for others that might’ve shared the number of that many baseball immortals, but no one comes close to Mapes.